Mthethwa29/my-new-project/README.md

-# my-first-repo
+# my-new-project
-This is my first GitHub repo
+This is my first GitHub